bekk/bekk-christmas/post/functional/scala-3.md

 <!-- TODO inform on Show and adding SHow[Double] -->

-For `myGenericFunction` we have defined a function where we work on one type `A` that has an implementation of `Show` that is unnamed and defined numeric operations through a new type class, `Numeric`.
+For `myGenericFunction` we have defined a function where we work on a type `A` that has an implementation of `Show` that is unnamed and defined numeric operations through a new type class, `Numeric`.
 The power of this is that within the function we have a well-defined set of things to do.
 If this had been from separate